potatosalad775/ExtendedGraphTool/README.md

 This repo is a fork of [PublicGraphTool](https://github.com/HarutoHiroki/PublicGraphTool) with additional features and modifications.

+## Disclaimer

+This project will not be maintained anymore.

+But, you can check out my new project, [`modernGraphTool`](https://github.com/potatosalad/modernGraphTool) - a completely redesigned graphTool from ground up.

+### Squig.link compatibility

 Are you looking for a 'squig.link compatible' PublicGraphTool?

-Head over to ['squiglink' branch](https://github.com/potatosalad775/ExtendedGraphTool/tree/squiglink).
+It seems like the [original PublicGraphTool](https://github.com/HarutoHiroki/PublicGraphTool) is now compatible with squig.link by default.
+You may want to check it out instead, since I'm no longer working on this project.

+However, you still might be able to find some useful tips for migration at my ['squiglink' branch](https://github.com/potatosalad775/ExtendedGraphTool/tree/squiglink).

 ## Demo Page
-N/A yet, but you can see my squig.link [here](https://silicagel.squig.link) atm.
+N/A yet, but you can see my squig.link [here](https://silicagel.squig.link/cringraph) atm.

 ## Additional Features